lcdi/IoT-Whisperer/README.md

  Whisper >
 ```
-IoT Whisperer is a versatile tool developed for the IoT team at The Leahy Center, capable of performing forensic acquisitions using UART, JTAG, SWD, SPI, and I2C interfaces.
+IoT Whisperer is a versatile tool written in C# for the IoT team at The Leahy Center, capable of performing forensic acquisitions using UART, JTAG, SWD, SPI, and I2C interfaces.
 It provides a comprehensive set of commands to interact with various debugging interfaces and facilitates data dumping and analysis.

 ## Features